Casper-Guo/Optimal-Royal-Game/planning.md

 ## Convergence Criteria
 We use value iteration with a max number of allowed iterations while also monitoring the $\Delta_{\text{max}}$ of state values.
 The exact threshold for stopping iteration depends on the reward value for transitioning to end states.

-Convergence is accelerated by a good initial value function.
-We can use a very basic heuristic for this, such as (#white pieces ascended - #black pieces ascended).

 ## Feasibility
 It is much more efficient to calculate each state's next states before running DP, so the same does not need to be done every iteration.
 To do this we first need a list of all valid states.
-This can be calculated by starting from the initial state and running BFS/DFS, alternating moves between white and black until an end state is reached.
-(Do this with the Python interface as we only implement transition for white in Rust).
+This can be calculated by starting from the initial state and running BFS/DFS, generating all possible next states after a move by either player, and repeating until an end state is reached.

 For each state, we need to store its next states and the dice roll result needed to reach it.
 This map can be quite large:

 The key is a 64-bit int.
 The values are, at minimum, a 64 bit int for the state plus a 8 bit int for the dice roll result.
 If we assume a state has 10 next states on average, then the memory needed is:

-$3 \times 10^8 \times (64+10 \times (64+8)) = 2.352 \times 10^{11}$ bits = 29.4GB
+$3 \times 10^8 \times (64+4 \times 8 + 10 \times 64) = 2.208 \times 10^{11}$ bits = 27.6GB

+The value map is comparatively small if implemented with 32-bit float.
+We shouldn't need the precision of 64 bit float.

+$3 \times 10^8 \times 32 = 1.2 \times 10^9$ bits = 1.2 GB

 Note that this is also an optimistic estimate since padding will be added based on Rust memory alignment rules.